-Obama Gave His Farewell Address And Here Were His 5 Most Inspirational Lines
+Obama Gave His Final Address And Here Were His 5 Most Inspirational Lines

 After eight years in the position, President Barack Obama gave his farewell address on Tuesday night.

 Though his goodbyes drew chants of "four more years," Obama stood by his message of believing in democracy and progressive change, which are fueled by the people of the United States.

 He asked an ever polarized country to join together in a "sense of common purpose."